I Hear Talk (song): Background

 Released on 15 December 1984, the single coincided with a much-publicised coach crash that the group had experienced earlier in the week.
-While the group were returning from a gig in Newcastle, their tour bus collided with road works and careened off the road, injured the members of the group as well their entourage.
+While the group were returning from a gig in Newcastle, their tour bus collided with road works and careened off the road, injuring the members of the group as well their entourage.
 Mike Nolan was badly injured and the group were inactive for several months.
 As a result, promotion for the single was minimal and the song failed to chart as highly as had been expected, reaching No.34 in the UK despite being a fan favourite.
 Reviewing the single for Number One magazine, pop group Bananarama made positive comments about the song, saying that it had "something that their last few singles didn't."
 Bucks Fizz member Cheryl Baker has also commented that "I Hear Talk" is among her favourite Bucks Fizz songs..

 The song's lyrics centre on a man's jealousy within his relationship after hearing rumours that his partner has been cheating on him.
 The lead vocalist for the song is Bobby G, while the middle 8 section is performed by Baker alone.
 The B-side of the single, "Pulling Me Under", was written and performed solely by Bobby G, while an extra track on the 12" single, "Invisible", featured member Jay Aston on lead.
 "Invisible" had been planned as a single for the group in 1983, but it was replaced on short notice by "London Town".
 On the 12" single, it appeared in a remixed form, although the original was later released on the compilation The Lost Masters in 2006.
 The song was co-written by Mike Batt, his only Bucks Fizz contribution.